-5G smartphones are going to be taking over in 2019, with many of the biggest names in the business confirming 5G-ready handsets are scheduled for next year.
-We're already eager to see what's around the corner.
+5G smartphones are going to be taking over in 2019, with many of the biggest names in the business already confirming 5G-ready handsets such as the Samsung Galaxy S10, Huawei P30, and OnePlus 7 are scheduled for launch next year.

-Add in some extra leaks and hints to the official confirmations, and it's clear that 2019 is going to be the year when 5G tech arrives in our mobiles... and there are plenty of reasons to get excited.
+Add in some extra leaks and hints to the official confirmations, and it's clear that 2019 is going to be not just a year where 5G technology hits laboratories, but when it will actually arrive in our mobiles... and there are plenty of reasons to get excited.

 The next-gen data tech will not only absolutely smoke 4G and 3G in terms of speed, but it also has the potential to radically alter how the world's best smartphones are used every day.